The lure of a cozy, safe home with a regular food supply has always been attractive to mice.

-With new litters of up to seven being produced (at most) every five weeks, you can very quickly have a thriving colony of mice running riot in your home.
+With new litters of up to seven being produced (at most) every five weeks, you can quickly have a thriving colony of mice running riot in your home.

-Mice are very resourceful, setting up comfy little nests made of shredded paper, cardboard, fabric, polythene or even wood shavings in a wall cavity, roof space or amongst boxes stored in your cupboards.
+Mice are very resourceful, setting up comfy little nests made of shredded paper, cardboard, fabric, polythene, or even wood shavings in a wall cavity, roof space, or amongst boxes stored in your cupboards.

-Thankfully, there is now the choice of scaring the crafty little mice away to someone else’s home by using a humane ultrasonic repeller that’s perfectly safe to leave around your house or business.
+Thankfully, there is now the choice of scaring the crafty little mice away to someone else’s home using a humane ultrasonic repeller that’s perfectly safe to leave around your house or business.

 But how does an ultrasonic mice repellent work and more importantly, does it actually bring positive results?

 Using sound waves to deter mice and other pests led to the first ultrasonic mouse repeller being invented in 1962.

 They didn’t start to become commercially popular until the late nineteen-eighties, but now there is an extensive range of single or multiple units to choose from.

 They are generally slim plastic units of around three or four inches that need no more attention than simply plugging into an electricity socket.